raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 # The ecosystem

 Lwt provides a useful abstraction for handling concurrency in OCaml.
-But futher abstractions are sometimes necessary.
+But further abstractions are sometimes necessary.
 Some of these abstractions are distributed with Lwt:

-`Lwt_unix` and the rest of the `lwt.unix` sublibrary provide Lwt-aware interface to the operating system.
+`Lwt_unix` and the rest of the `lwt.unix` sub-library provide Lwt-aware interface to the operating system.
 The main role of this library is to provide wrappers around potentially blocking system calls.
-There is more details about it in [Part 2]().
+There is more details about it in.

 `Lwt_list` (distributed with the `lwt` library) provides Lwt-aware list traversal functions.
 E.g., `map_p: ('a -> 'b Lwt.t) -> 'a list -> 'b list Lwt.t` for applying a transformation to all the elements of a list concurrently.
 The module takes care of synchronisation and propagating rejections.

-`Lwt_stream` (disrtributed with the `lwt` library) provides streams: Lwt-aware lazy collections.
+`Lwt_stream` (distributed with the `lwt` library) provides streams: Lwt-aware lazy collections.
 With streams you are given a promise of the next element rather the next element itself.

 Many other abstractions are available through `opam`.